Lower Bounds on Learning Pauli Channels with Individual Measurements: A general lower bound on the number of steps required for Pauli channel tomography

-which yields the lower bound $N=\Omega(d^2/\eps^2)$. \end{proof}
+which yields the lower bound $N \ge\Omega(d^2/\eps^2)$. \end{proof}

-\end{proof} To assess a lower bound, we need to compare it with upper bounds.
-The algorithm of~\cite{flammia2020efficient} implies an upper bound of $\cO\left(\frac{d^3\log(d)}{\eps^2}\right)$ (see App.~\ref{app: flammia-alg} for a self contained proof), so there is a gap between our lower bound and this upper bound.
+To assess a lower bound, we need to compare it with upper bounds.
+The algorithm of~\cite{flammia2020efficient} implies an upper bound of $\cO\left(\frac{d^3\log(d)}{\eps^2}\right)$, so there is a gap between our lower bound and this upper bound.
 However, note that the algorithm of~\cite{flammia2020efficient} (and in fact most channel learning protocols we are aware of) use non-adaptive strategies.
 We will now show that indeed~\cite{flammia2020efficient} is optimal if we restrict to non-adaptive protocols.